gbsfDeveloper/Detritic_Rocks_App/README.md

 ### How to use

-if you want to trt the app, can enter to this URL : `https://peramegames.com/detriticRocks/`
+If you want to try the app, can enter to this URL : `https://peramegames.com/detriticRocks/`

 ### Clone